 Parish Councils were formed in England in the Local Government Act of 1894 to take over local oversight of civic duties in rural towns and villages.
 Prior to this date, a variety of groups based around ecclesiastical parishes had responsibility for these matters in a system of local government that originated in the feudal system of the 8th century.
 The 1894 Act also helped to break the power of the Church of England over the lives on non-conformists, with the transfer of all non-ecclesiastical functions to elected parish councils.

 The role of Parish Councils was not defined particularly well, so difficulties continued until the 1972 Local Government Act was passed.
 This, along with other legislation, forms the structure under which all Parish Councils operate today.

-The term of office of a Parish Councillor is 4 years, and Councils are elected en bloc - the most recent election was in May 2015.
+The term of office of a Parish Councillor is 4 years, and Councils are elected en bloc - the next election will take place in May 2019.
 There are 7 seats on Ideford Parish Council and the Chairman and Vice Chairman are elected each year at the meeting in May.
 Periodically there may be an option to join the Council as a co-opted Councillor if a seat becomes vacate between elections.

 Ideford Parish Council raises money through the ′precept′ which is collected from Ideford residents by Teignbridge District Council, along with the council tax.
 This is then paid to Ideford Parish Council in 2 equal instalments each year during April and September.